 If that sounds like a mouthful, it was.
 But, I was able to provide them with a clean, fresh-looking WordPress site that communicates the professionalism and cheer of their mission.

 Wholesale Tires wanted a new website that would allow them to sell used tires online, so I built them a WordPress site with WooCommerce, set up to accommodate their needs, including the ability to search their online inventory by tire dimensions.
-I was provided with a rough initial layout visual, but I translated it into a functional WordPress site and set them up with all the plugins and customization they needed.
+Recently, I added a system for bulk purchases meant for other retailers.

 The Buckskin Council is a regional branch of the Boy Scouts of America, incorporating troops throughout West Virginia, Virginia, Ohio, and Kentucky.
 When I was brought onto the project, their site was a basic Kentico install with disorganized information and grainy images, so I presented their administrative board with a plan for tackling the site’s many problems, while taking their feedback to determine what new features and revisions.